Update:

 - Improve screen layout for smaller devices

-Got a sweet idea or think something could be done better?
+Got a useful idea or think something could be improved?
 Shoot me a message.